SORMAS-Foundation/SORMAS-Project/sormas-keycloak-service-provider/README.md

 ### SORMAS Hashing Technique
 *For more info about the SORMAS hashing technique see `sormas-api/src/main/java/de/symeda/sormas/api/utils/PasswordHelper.java`*

-In Keycloak this algorithm will be identifiable by the id `sormas-sha256`.
+In Keycloak this algorithm will be identifiable by the ID `sormas-sha256`.

 ### Keycloak Hashing Technique